 Do International students who are part of the Accelerated Daytime MBA qualify for OPT?

-Yes, international students who meet certain criteria will qualify for OPT and the STEM-extended OPT (if the MSTeM second major is earned).
+Yes, international students who meet certain criteria will qualify for OPT and all graduates qualify for STEM-extended OPT as the full program is STEM qualified.

 Do I need to submit an English as a Second Language test score?